vuejs/vuex/docs/pt-br/modules.md

 }
 ```

-In such cases, you can pass the module namespace string as the first argument to the helpers so that all bindings are done using that module as the context.
-The above can be simplified to:

 Nesses casos, você pode passar a string de namespace do módulo como o primeiro argumento para os auxiliares para que todas as ligações sejam feitas usando esse módulo como contexto.
 O anterior pode ser simplificado para: